 On February 23, 2023, California released its Final Draft Supplemental Guidance: Screening and Evaluating Vapor Intrusion (Supplemental VI Guidance), which provided updates to the Draft for Public Comment version published in February 2020.

 After releasing the Draft Guidance in 2020, the California Environmental Protection Agency (CalEPA) Vapor Intrusion Workgroup (Workgroup), which is comprised of technical specialists from six agencies, received 620 public comments from more than 70 individual letters/emails.
 The Workgroup reviewed and incorporated the public feedback into the Supplemental VI Guidance.

 Notable highlights and changes in the Supplemental VI Guidance

-Stakeholders are encouraged to review the Draft Supplemental Guidance for Vapor Intrusion in full, but a few notable aspects include:
+Stakeholders are encouraged to review the Supplemental VI Guidance in full, but some notable aspects include:

 Need more details?